-This post is part of a super important series on Emotional Eating.
+This post is part of an important series on Emotional Eating.
 Not sure what that means?
 Emotional eating can be much more subtle than you realize, and if you’re having trouble figuring out your food issues, it may be at the root of them.
 If you’re a wellness professional (or are just trying to live your healthiest life!), you’ve GOT to understand emotional eating, as it’s likely at the root of many of your clients’ issues.
 Get informed, here!

 Almost all of us confront a bout of emotional eating once in a while.
 Some of us seriously struggle with it and need help learning to prevent it.

 But while emotional eating can affect your weight and overall health and happiness in major ways, it’s not as serious as being diagnosed with an eating disorder.